All-Hands-AI/OpenHands/docs/examples/LOCAL_LLM_GUIDE.md

 ```
 This is not an error it just means the server is already running

-to stop the server use:
+To stop the server use:
 ```
 sudo systemctl stop ollama
 ```